CP1404/Practicals/prac_03/README.md

 1. Refactor the following two previous programs to use functions (with suitable verb-phrase function names) ...
-    Copy both of these from prac_01 into prac_03, commit, then update them.
-We do the commit first before updating so we can see clearly what we have changed in the "diff".
+    Copy both of these from `prac_01` into `prac_03`, commit, then update them.
+We do the commit first before updating so that we can see clearly what we have changed in the "diff".
     We copy (instead of move) them because we want each week's prac folder to contain that week's prac work (don't change prac 1).
     Remember, any time you're using functions, you also need a `main()` function for the main program.

-    a.  **temperatures.py** - use 2 functions for converting Celsius to Fahrenheit and vice versa
+    a.  `temperatures.py` - use 2 functions for converting Celsius to Fahrenheit and vice versa
         **Important:** Remember SRP - functions should do one thing, so these should be calculation functions.
 Do not get user input or